 Next, we mount the indoor and outdoor units.
 The indoor air handler is typically placed high on an interior wall, often above a window, where it can effectively circulate air.
 For the outdoor condenser, we find a stable spot and mount it about two feet off the ground.
 This elevation protects it from moisture and debris, ensuring proper airflow for efficient operation.
 Secure mounting is key to quiet, vibration-free performance.

-Step 3: Connecting Lines and Electrical Wiring
+Step 3: Running the Lines and Wires

 This step requires technical expertise.
 We drill a small hole through an exterior wall for a conduit containing the refrigerant lines, electrical wiring, and drain line.
 Your mini-split needs a dedicated 240-volt circuit, so our technicians run the proper wiring from your main electrical panel to a disconnect box near the outdoor unit.
 We handle all residential and commercial electrical work safely, ensuring your system has reliable power.

-Step 4: Testing the System
+Step 4: The Final System Check

 The final step is to test the system thoroughly.
 Before adding refrigerant, we perform a pressure test with nitrogen gas to confirm there are no leaks.
 Once the system is verified as sealed, we charge it and turn it on.
 We test all functions—heating, cooling, and fan modes—to ensure everything is working perfectly.
 We won’t leave until we’re confident your new system is running at peak performance and you know how to operate it.

-Common Installation Hurdles to Avoid
+Common Mini-Split Installation Mistakes to Avoid

 A successful mini-split installation is about more than just hanging units on the wall.
 A few key technical details can make the difference between an efficient, long-lasting system and one that causes headaches down the road.
 Getting these right is why having a seasoned professional on your side is so important.
 They’ve seen it all and know how to handle these common challenges before they become problems, ensuring your system runs perfectly from day one.
 Let’s walk through the three biggest hurdles you’ll want to be aware of.